Simple Ways to Reduce Stress Naturally

 Try some calming herbs

-Herbs that can help you stay calm include chamomile, valerian, passionflower, and lemon balm.
+Calming herbs include chamomile, valerian, passionflower, and lemon balm.
 There are capsules and tinctures you can take as supplements, or you can brew a nice cup of herbal tea.
-Be sure to choose a high quality product so you can truly experience the herb’s anti-stress properties.
+Be sure to choose a high-quality product so you can truly experience the herb’s anti-stress properties.

 Stay active